avine/formation-angular-base/CahierExercices/04_directives.md

 - Use the `ngIf` directive to display only the products with a `stock` value greater than 0.
 You might have to revise your use of `*ngFor`.

-- Use the `ngClass` directive to add the `last` CSS class, on the element with the `thumbnail` class, if the `stock` value is equal to 1.
-We will use that class to change the background color to (`background-color: rgba(255, 0, 0, 0.4)`).
+- Create a CSS class `last` and use the `ngClass` directive to add it on the element with the `thumbnail` class if the `stock` value is equal to 1.
+This class will change the background color (`background-color: rgba(255, 0, 0, 0.4)`).

 ### Tests